VectorSpaceLab/MegaPairs/README.md

 ## Introduction
-In this project, we introduce **MegaPairs**, a novel data synthesis method that leverages open-domain images to create *heterogeneous KNN triplets* for universal multimodal retrieval.
+In this work, we introduce **MegaPairs**, a novel data synthesis method that leverages open-domain images to create *heterogeneous KNN triplets* for universal multimodal retrieval.
 Our MegaPairs dataset contains over 26 million triplets, and we have trained a series of multimodal retrieval models, **MMRets**, including MMRet-CLIP (base and large) and MMRet-MLLM.

 MMRets achieve state-of-the-art performance on four popular zero-shot composed image retrieval benchmarks and the massive multimodal embedding benchmark (MMEB).
 Extensive experiments demonstrate the ***efficiency, scalability, and generalization*** features of MegaPairs.
 Please refer to our [paper](https://arxiv.org/abs/2412.14475) for more details.